lastDunadan/basic-lp-template/readme.md

 `gulp`

-3) Remove unwanted teplate assets and hav fun with your own.
+3) Remove unwanted teplate assets and have fun with your own.